ashu-jha-00/spring-boot-journal/README.md

-# 📖 Journal App
+# 📚 Journal App

 ## 🔍 Overview
 The **Journal App** is a secure, end-to-end encrypted (E2EE) journaling application built with **Spring Boot** and **MongoDB**.
 It allows users to securely create, manage, and store personal journal entries while ensuring privacy with authentication and encryption mechanisms.

 With this app, a user can maintain their own collection of journals, track their thoughts over time, and update or delete entries as needed.
 The application is built with robust authentication and session management, ensuring that only authorized users can access their own journals.

-## 🛠️ Tech Stack
+## 🧐 Tech Stack
 - **Backend:** Spring Boot (Spring Security, Spring Data MongoDB, REST Controllers)
 - **Database:** MongoDB
 - **Security:** Spring Security with BCrypt password encoding
+- **Logging:** Logback with Rolling File Appender for log rotation

 ## 🚀 Features
 - **User Authentication**: Secure login using Spring Security
 - **CRUD Operations**: Create, Read, Update, Delete journal entries
 - **JWT Authentication (Optional)**: Can be integrated for stateless authentication
 - **MongoDB Storage**: Stores user and journal entry data
-- **Session Management**: Stateless session policy using JWT or Basic Authentication
+- **Session Management**: Stateless session policy
 - **User-Specific Journals**: Each user has a personal collection of journals
+- **Log Rotation**: Rolling file appender automatically manages log files to avoid excessive storage usage

 ## ⚙️ Setup & Installation
 ### 📌 Prerequisites